davids13/crud-spring-data-rest/README.md

 # With SPRING-DATA-REST, we dont need to have implementation classes like DAO, Service and Controller implementation, because spring will give us basic REST API CRUD for FREE without implementation THIS IS CRAZY UAU :)

-Project structure: Model/Entity and Repository(dao layer) THAT´S IT :) no more bolier-plate
+Project structure: Model/Entity AND Repository(dao layer) THAT´S IT :) no more bolier-plate

 Project description: This is a simple project, where we can use employee for multiple options based on CRUD Pattern and the DAO technique that we are going to use is SPRING-DATA-JPA.